Ceramic Wholesale Supplier: AZ Industries

 * Magnetic Resonance Imaging (MRI) machines

 * Humbucker Pickups

-Choose AZ Industries for Ceramic Magnets
+Choose AZ Industries As Your Ceramic Magnet Manufacturer

 Remember, when you order custom wholesale ceramic magnets from AZ Industries you are ordering a 100% made in USA product.
 Find out today how competitive we are with imported magnets and experience our superior customer service and fast shipping times.
 Contact us today to request a quote on magnets made to your custom design.

 Ceramic or Ferrite Magnet Machining, Handling, and Limitations